 For each film we show the two fields shown and the row number (see hint below).

 To show the row number, use the expression =RowNumber(Nothing).
 This gives the row number across the scope of the entire table.

 Now create a report variable called repRowsColoured, and set its value to be 5.

-Only the first 4 rows should be coloured.
+Only the first 5 rows should be coloured.

 Try changing the value of your report variable - does your report still work correctly?

 When you've finished trying out different values, close your report down.